DaylightNebula/DaylinMicroservices/Readme.md

 You can use the run-consul-docker shell or batch files to quickly create and set up a docker with consul for testing.

 ## Creating a Microservice
 Microservices can quickly be created using just a microservice config (described below) and a hashmap of endpoints (also described below).
 All they will do is connect consul and then respond to those endpoints until their dispose function is called or the application is shutdown.
-YOU MUST HAVE SOME KIND OF LOOP TO KEEP THE PROGRAM ALIVE IN YOUR MAIN THREAD, THESE SERVICES DO NOT KEEP THEMSELVES ALIVE.
+Microservices do not keep their program alive by themselves and will shutdown if the main thread stops.

 Here is an example of a service that once started will simple return a json object with hello set to true if its hello endpoint is called:
 ```kotlin